mchacher/LoRaHomeDongle/README.md

 ## What is LoRaHomeDongle?

-LoRaHomeDongle is a USB adapter which enable communication with the lora home network.
-It is acting as a lora home gateway, intended to be used with [LoRa2MQTTpy service](https://github.com/mchacher/lora2mqttpy).
+LoRaHomeDongle is a USB adapter which enable bridging a lora home network and software applications (home automation).
+It is acting as the lora home gateway of the network, sending and receiving lora home packet over USB.
+It is intended to be used with [LoRa2MQTTpy service](https://github.com/mchacher/lora2mqttpy) simplifing software application integration with MQTT.

 The dongle is managing the data link layer of the lora home communication protocol.
 The main features are:
 - handle RX packets (check data integrity with a checksum, reply with ACK is any required, forward packet over USB uart)